Android 15 Gets Short Shift at Google I/O. What We Know and When We'll Know More

 More from Google I/O 2024

-Android 15, Google's upcoming major release of its Android mobile OS, was brought up once today.
+Android 15, Google's upcoming major release of its Android mobile OS, was very briefly brought up today.

-Dave Burke, VP of Engineering for Android, spoke on stage and said, "Stay tuned tomorrow for our upcoming Android 15 updates, which we can't wait to share with you" during today's keynote.
+Dave Burke, VP of engineering for Android, spoke on stage during today's keynote and said, "Stay tuned tomorrow for our upcoming Android 15 updates, which we can't wait to share with you."
 On the screen behind Burke, it said to expect Android 15 Beta 2 tomorrow, May 15.

 Google released the first Android 15 developer preview back in February, a prerelease meant to provide developers with early access to new features and APIs before the final release.
 That was followed up in April with the first Android 15 public beta release, allowing a broader audience, especially early adopters, to try out the latest Android version on their personal devices.